 Is it worth the money though?

-If you’re looking for a small and lightweight handheld to use as a complement to your primary vacuum, the Shark is an excellent choice.
+If you’re looking for a small and lightweight handheld to use as a complement to your primary vacuum, we think the Shark is an excellent choice.
 It’s great for cleaning up small spills in the kitchen, or patches of pet hair on rugs, making it a useful extra tool in the home.

 If you’re looking for a handheld that can do the bulk of the vacuuming in your home, however, there are better options for the money.